 Third, if you don’t want to spend thousands of dollars for a professional to research your family for you (yes, it’s extremely expensive), you can hire a genealogy coach.
 Yes, that’s a real thing!
 And I am a genealogy coach!
 I understand the desire to research your own ancestors.
 (And if it helps, I have a degree and a credential!)
 Hiring someone can feel like defeat, and it doesn’t help you build your own skills.
 That is why I love to teach people how to break down their own brick walls, and find that elusive ancestor!
 And this service comes at a fraction of the cost!
 I teach people how to research like a professional.
 It’s the best of both worlds.
 You don’t have to spend a ton of money, and you don’t have to worry if you can trust a pro doing it, because YOU get to be the pro!
 It’s a win/win situation!

-So the bottom line is, don’t be afraid to hire a professional if you really need to.
+So the bottom line is, don’t be afraid to hire a family history researcher if you really need to.
 Just know where to go to find the most trusted ones.
-And if you need help, and want to do it on your own, let me know!
+And if you need help with family history, let me know!
 I’m here to help you get past frustration and dead ends!